 Future-Proofing Your Business

 With purchase order financing and accounts receivable factoring you can continue to grow your business, hire new employees, and take advantage of vendor discounts.
 Having cash on hand, or on demand, ensures your business can continue to grow and thrive in these challenging times and not be concerned about the cash flow you need to meet your everyday obligations.
 Further, these financial tools are just as scalable as your business.
 You will not need to go back to the bank for a larger line of credit to take on new orders.
 As long as you can procure the contract, you know you’ll be able to fulfill it with purchase order financing and accounts receivable factoring.

-If you are a manufacturing company or a contract manufacturer scrambling to make sense out of these challenging times, let a Capstone Capital Group representative explore the various financing options available with you.
+If you are a manufacturing company or a contract manufacturer scrambling to make sense out of these challenging times, let a Capstone Corporate Funding representative explore the various financing options available with you.
 We help our clients look beyond the fog of uncertainty to help businesses thrive and experience long-term growth.